Prądnik Biały, Kraków (district)

-Prądnik Biały is one of 18 districts of Kraków, located in the northwest part of the city.
+District IV Prądnik Biały (Dzielnica IV Prądnik Biały) is a district of the city of Kraków, Poland, located in the northwest part of the city.
 The name Prądnik Biały comes from a village of the same name that is now a part of the district.

 According to the Central Statistical Office data, the district's area is 23.42 km2 and 69 135 people inhabit Prądnik Biały.

 Subdivisions of Prądnik Biały

 Prądnik Czerwony is divided into smaller subdivisions (osiedles).
 Here's a list of them.